-weights The type of spatial weights to use. metric Distance metric to use when finding neighboring pixels.
-Supported metrics in- clude "euclidean", "maximum", "manhattan", and "minkowski". р The power for the Minkowski distance. neighbors An optional list giving the neighboring pixel indices for each pixel. annealing Should simulated annealing be attempted every iteration?
-(If FALSE, simulated annealing will still be attempted if the log-likelihood decreases instead of increases during an iteration.) niter The maximum number of iterations. tol The tolerance for convergence, as measured by the change in log-likelihood in successive iterations. compress Should the results be compressed?
-The resulting sgmix object will be larger than the original image, so compression can be useful.
-If TRUE, then the class component is compressed using drle, and the probability component is not returned. byrow If vals is a matrix of flattened image vectors, should its rows or columns be plotted? verbose Should progress be printed for each iteration? chunkopts An (optional) list of chunk options including nchunks, chunksize, and serialize.
-See chunkApply.
+neighbors An optional list giving the neighboring pixel indices for each pixel. annealing Should simulated annealing be attempted every iteration?
+(If FALSE, simulated annealing will still be attempted if the log-likelihood decreases instead of increases during an iteration.)
+The maximum number of iterations. niter The tolerance for convergence, as measured by the change in log-likelihood in tol successive iterations.
+Should the results be compressed?
+The resulting sgmix object will be larger compress than the original image, so compression can be useful.
+If TRUE, then the class component is compressed using drle, and the probability component is not returned. byrow If vals is a matrix of flattened image vectors, should its rows or columns be plotted? verbose Should progress be printed for each iteration?
+An (optional) list of chunk options including nchunks, chunksize, and serialize. chunkopts See chunkApply.
 BPPARAM An optional instance of BiocParallelParam.
 See documentation for bplapply.
-Ignored. object An object inheriting from sgmix. type The type of fitted values to extract. channel The channel of fitted values to extract.
+An object inheriting from sgmix. object type The type of fitted values to extract.